We are happy to present the FinDock July '21 Release!

 Solution: The underlying bug was identified and fixed so that the flow for paying an existing installment woks as expected now.

-Issue: The FinDock integration with Stripe used “Donation” as a hardcoded description value on the Stripe checkout page, which did not fit will with some customer use cases.
+Issue: The FinDock integration with Stripe used “Donation” as a hardcoded description value on the Stripe checkout page, which did not fit with some customer use cases.

 Solution: We have updated the integration to support Stripe line item name and description parameters.
 The name default is “Donation” if no name value is passed.
 The description value is dynamic and mapped to bank statement description.
 For example, in the following checkout page screenshot: